Multiple Linear Regression

 Artwork by @allison_horst

-• Understand the benefits of multiple predictors in enhancing predictions
+• Explain the benefits of including multiple predictors in a regression model

-• Formulate and understand the Multiple Linear Regression (MLR) equation
+• Write and interpret the multiple linear regression (MLR) equation

-• Calculate and interpret predicted outcomes and residuals using the MLR model
+• Use augment() to extract and interpret predicted values and residuals from a regression model

 Overview